msolefonte/tww2-vco2-main/docs/factions/skaven/README.md

 ### Clan Rictus

 * **Short Victory Conditions**:
-	* Have at least 52% skaven corruption in the following provinces
+	* Have at least 39% skaven corruption in the following provinces
-	    * Iron Mountains, Isthmus of Lustria, The Clawed Coast
+	    * Iron Mountains, The Clawed Coast
 	* Destroy factions
 	    * Hexoatl, Nagarythe
 	* Own 26 Stormvermin
 * **Long Victory Conditions**:
-	* Have at least 52% skaven corruption in the following provinces
+	* Have at least 39% skaven corruption in the following provinces
 	    * Eataine, Iron Mountains, Isthmus of Lustria, The Clawed Coast, The Wolf Lands
 	* Destroy factions
 	    * Hexoatl, Eataine, Nagarythe